Objectives

 4. Review conclusions, anomalies, and how the method could be improved.

-• Check that students can justify the method and identify variables.
+• Check that you can justify the method and identify variables.

-• Use one question on results, anomalies, or evaluation to test understanding.
+• Try one question on results, anomalies, or evaluation to test understanding.

 • Missing control variables, weak measurement technique, or poor recording of data.

-• Safety, setup, or graphing errors that need modelling before students continue.
+• Safety, setup, or graphing errors that need modelling before you continue.

 • Complete the write-up, analysis, or evaluation.